bpgodsil/sql_query_examples/README.md

 A small, personal collection of Jupyter notebooks to practice and demonstrate SQL query skills using the **Chinook** sample database (SQLite).

+⚠️ This project is a work in progress.
+The notebooks demonstrate foundational SQL skills, and I will continue to expand them to showcase more advanced queries and analyses.

 ## What’s in this repo
 - `data/Chinook_Sqlite.sqlite` — Chinook SQLite database (sample data)
 - `notebooks/01_basic_select.ipynb` — basic SELECT, filtering, sorting